supminn/neoG_Quiz/README.md

 * Add timer to take it to the next level.
 * Tailwind CSS for styling.
 * Share score, ask friends to take up the challenge
-* Show the currect answers and the points break-up
+* Show the correct answers and the points break-up
+* Paging for quiz data.
+Only when that quiz is selected, load it.
 * [Design](https://dribbble.com/shots/15601528-BioMorphik)
 [one more](https://dribbble.com/shots/15610989-PPDP-Planner-Onboarding)
 # Getting Started with Create React App